davydden/homebrew-dealiisuite/README.md

 HOMEBREW_MAKE_JOBS=2 brew install trilinos
 ```

-Finally the latest stable release of build `deal.II`
+Finally you can build the latest stable release of build `deal.II`
 ```bash
 # Latest stable release
 brew install dealii
 ```
-or the developer version
+or the developer version (which may be necessary at this moment due to a bug in
+  the configure script for `deal.II` 8.3.0)
 ```bash
 # Developer version
 brew install dealii --HEAD